By Gwen Frangs / Cambridge, UK / December 2020

 Genesis 2:10

-It is clear from the map that there was not enough geographical area for a large number of nations to fit into Eden.
+This means that there was not enough geographical area for a large number of nations to fit into Eden.
 Also, historically very few nations had existed in this area.
 So Ezekiel 31:8-9 could not be referring to an accumulation of nations over the passage of time.
 Therefore, it has to be cities that are being spoken of in these verses and not nations.

 In Ezekiel 31:3 God compares Assur to a cedar tree.
 According to Yahweh, the city of Assur was a beautiful and majestic tree which was the envy of all the trees in Eden.
 In other words, Assur was the envy of all the cities in the Garden of Eden.
 It is quite hard to take this in because we are so used to the traditional understanding that the trees in Eden were literal trees.
 However, in this passage from Ezekiel it is quite clear that the Spirit of God is comparing the city of Assur with a tree.
 The Spirit of God is saying that it was more beautiful than the trees in Eden.
 Therefore, it follows that the trees in Eden must also have been cities.
 This means that cities existed in the Garden of Eden.